How to Start a Private Family Archive (In a Weekend)

 Bonus — Bring genealogy data

 Already researching on MyHeritage, Ancestry, or FamilySearch?
-Import key lines with GEDCOM Import and attach living stories privately in Kunbaa.
+Use verified notes to manually build the relatives and living stories you want in Kunbaa.

 Weekly habit to keep it alive